Hack-N-Patch/hack-n-patch.github.io/_posts/2021-03-26-IcedId_Maldoc.md

 ![18cad07a4fe5e160b924fb4818e3380e.png](../_posts/_resources/d9526c32abc848b597e66e2615191886.png)

-Malicious Word documents typically use one of three techniques to do evil:
+Malicious Word documents typically do one of three techniques to do evil:

 1. Macros
 2. Link to a URL containing the malicious payload